HS-1670: Set Up a Radioss Model

 TENSILE_TEST_0000.rad file from the Directory into the work area.

-The Resource, Solver input file fields are populated.
+The Resource and Solver Input File fields are populated.

 -